anil-dabas/spot-exchange/README.md

-# This is a SPOT Exchange MVP 1 Project
+# This is a SPOT Exchange

 ## Major services involved are